Old-Farmer/Mango-Editor/docs/help.md

 Global Scope:

+- auto_cmp_timeout:
+    type: integer,
+    default: 125,
+    desc: Auto-completion is triggered after a timeout following the user’s input.

-1. basic_word_completion
+- basic_word_completion
     type: bool,
     default: true,
     desc: A baisc word completion.

-2. truecolor
+- cmp_menu_max_height:
+    type: integer
+    default: 15
+    desc: Max height(columns) of a completion menu.

+- cmp_menu_max_width:
-    type: bool,
+    type: integer
-    default: true,
+    default: 40
-    desc: Truecolor support.
-If enabled, all ui will use the terminal truecolor ability, otherwise all ui use the terminal 8 color.
+    desc: Max width(rows) of a completion menu.

-3. colorscheme:
+- colorscheme:
     type: string,
     default: "default",
     desc: A colorscheme.
 When truecolor not enabled, default is a clean 8 color colorscheme; Otherwise, Default is a Catpuccin-like colorscheme(See colorscheme.md for more info).

-4. cursor_blinking:
+- cursor_blinking:
     type: bool,
     default: true,
     desc: Is cursor blinking?

-5. cursor_blinking_show_interval:
+- cursor_blinking_hide_interval:
     type: integer,
     default: 600,
-    desc: When cursor_blinking is enabled, this option controls how long the cursor will show in a blinking loop(unit: ms).
+    desc: When cursor_blinking is enabled, this option controls how long the cursor will hide in a blinking loop(unit: ms).

-6. cursor_blinking_hide_interval:
+- cursor_blinking_show_interval:
     type: integer,
     default: 600,
-    desc: When cursor_blinking is enabled, this option controls how long the cursor will hide in a blinking loop(unit: ms).
+    desc: When cursor_blinking is enabled, this option controls how long the cursor will show in a blinking loop(unit: ms).

-7. auto_cmp_timeout:
+- logverbose:
+    type: bool,
+    default: false,
+    desc: Verbose Logging.

+- max_edit_history:
     type: integer,
+    default: 100,
+    desc: The maximum number of edit history records kept for each buffer.

+- max_jump_history:
+    type: integer,
+    default: 100,
+    desc: The maximum number of edit history records kept for each window.

+- truecolor
+    type: bool,
-    default: 125,
+    default: true,
-    desc: Auto-completion is triggered after a timeout following the user’s input.
+    desc: Truecolor support.
+If enabled, all ui will use the terminal truecolor ability, otherwise all ui use the terminal 8 color.

 ## Logging